Tresjs/tres/docs/guide/staging/fit.md

   <FitDemo />
 </DocsDemo>

 `<Fit />` uniformly scales and positions its children as a group.
-By default, it fits its children into a <nobr>1 × 1 × 1 box</nobr> at the world origin.
+By default, it fits its children into a 1 × 1 × 1 box at the world origin.

 Alternatively, the children can be fit into a `Box3` or an `Object3D`.